How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 • Date-stamped copy of your assessment request (email or recorded delivery)

-• Any acknowledgement from the LA confirming receipt date
+• Any acknowledgement from the local authority confirming receipt date

 • Calendar reminders for week 6, week 16 and week 20 milestones